The Dr. Lynne Goodstein and Dr. Peter Langer Award for Honors Advising

 • Nominees will be notified of their nomination during the spring semester.

-• The Honors Program will confirm each nominee’s availability to attend the Honors Medals Ceremony.
+• The Honors Program will confirm each nominee’s availability to attend an in-person recognition event.

 • Nominees will submit a current curriculum vitae.